-A loan or a cash advance against a pending lawsuit is a portion you borrow from the future settlement you are going to obtain after your case settles in your favor.
+A loan or a cash advance against a pending lawsuit is a portion of the future settlement you are going to obtain after your case settles in your favor.

 Due to the protracted nature of pending lawsuit settlements, the demand for lawsuit loans has skyrocketed in recent times.
-As such, if you are looking to get pre-settlement funding (or a loan against your lawsuit), know that you are not the only one — there are countless other people out there doing the same.
+As such, if you are looking to get pre-settlement funding, know that you are not the only one — there are countless other people out there doing the same.

 Because lawsuit claims can take a while to resolve, plaintiffs often face financial hardships, which tend to put pressure on them to settle early and settle for ridiculous offers from the defendant’s insurance company or defense attorneys.

-Before plaintiffs apply for a lawsuit cash advance and sign on the dotted line, you must make sure a pending lawsuit loan is right for you.
+Before you apply for a lawsuit cash advance and sign on the dotted line, you must make sure that pending lawsuit loans are right for you.
 At Baker Street Legal Funding, we always insist that you familiarize yourself with the realities of this borrowing tool.

 In this article: